Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Oxygen therapy

-Both hypoxaemia and hyperoxaemia have been shown to have harmful effects and should be avoided.
-Studies involving newborns have demonstrated advantages of using room air (rather than oxygen) during resuscitation but this has not been shown for infants and older children.
+Both hypoxaemia and hyperoxaemia may have harmful effects and prolonged exposure to either should be avoided.
+Studies involving newborns have previously demonstrated advantages of using room air (rather than oxygen) during resuscitation, but this has not been shown for infants and older children.

-The ILCOR 2020 PLS Taskforce conducted a scoping review to determine if new evidence was available to support a specific inspired oxygen concentration to use during attempted resuscitation of infants and children.
-The ILCOR scoping review1 identified no new human studies in infants (beyond the neonatal period) and children regarding oxygen concentration or its titration during cardiopulmonary resuscitation.
-The lack of human studies in infants or children that addressed the topic, and the indirectness of results from animal models were considered insufficient to alter the existing 2010 recommendations.5
+The ILCOR PLS Task Force conducted a scoping review in 202015 and an EvUp in 20238 to determine if new evidence was available to support a specific inspired oxygen concentration to use during attempted resuscitation of infants and children.
+Neither review identified any new human studies in infants (beyond the neonatal period) or children regarding oxygen concentration or its titration during cardiopulmonary resuscitation.
+The lack of human studies in infants or children that addressed the topic, and the indirectness of results from animal models were considered insufficient to alter the existing 2010 recommendations.24

 In children who are breathing spontaneously, oxygen delivery may be supplemented by using nasal cannulae or appropriately sized oxygen face masks (preferably with a reservoir).
-In apnoeic patients, ventilation should be established using either a self-inflating bag-valve-mask (BVM) device or a modified Ayre’s t-piece circuit (connected to oxygen).
+In apnoeic patients, ventilation should be established using either a self-inflating BMV device or a modified Ayre’s T-piece circuit (connected to oxygen).

-Self-inflating BVM devices should not be used to deliver oxygen to the child who is breathing spontaneously because minimal and unreliable amounts of oxygen are released passively from the exit valve.12
+Most self-inflating BMV devices should not be used to deliver oxygen to the child who is breathing spontaneously because minimal and unreliable amounts of oxygen are released passively from the exit valve.32

 Airway positioning & manoeuvres

-Airway opening manoeuvres including backward head tilt with chin lift [jaw support] (Figures 1 & 2) or jaw thrust (Figures 3 & 4) may be used to optimise the position of the infant’s (neutral) or child’s (‘sniffing position’ ie. mild extension of head on neck and mild flexion of neck on shoulders) airway.
+Airway opening manoeuvres, including backward head tilt with chin lift (Figures 1 & 2) or jaw thrust (Figures 3 & 4), may be used to optimise the position of the infant’s or child’s airway.
 Hyperextension of the neck should be avoided as it may cause airway obstruction, especially in small infants.
-If a neck injury is suspected, only jaw thrust should be used [Good Practice Statement] to avoid worsening the injury.

 The patency of the airway should be assessed by observation of movement of the chest and abdomen during breathing.
 An indrawing of the chest wall and/or distension of the abdomen with each inspiratory effort without expiration of air implies an obstructed airway.

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 Figure 3: Jaw thrust in an infant

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 Figure 4: Jaw thrust in a child

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 Airway clearance